isabella232/asset-compute.en/help/api.md

 MIME type is `application/json`.
 Header `X-Request-Id` is either the same as the `X-Request-Id` set in the header or a uniquely generated one.
 Use for identifying requests across systems and for support requests.
 See also API Gateway documentation.

 <!--
-TBD: Add publicly available version of the page as a link. https://wiki.corp.adobe.com/display/API/API+Gateway+Header+Fields+Documentation
+Attention: Add publicly available version of the page as a link. https://wiki.corp.adobe.com/display/API/API+Gateway+Header+Fields+Documentation
 -->

 The status codes are: